Mellogab/NotificationService/Documentation/Architecture Decision Record/ARC_001_WhyUseCleanArchitecture.md

 # Title: Using Clean Architecture for Notification Service

 ## Context
 Our project aims to develop an API to make bank notification between customer accounts.
-This API is critical for the business, as it needs to guarantee the integrity of financial transactions, security of customer data and high availability.
+This API is critical for the business, as it needs to guarantee the integrity of transactions, security of customer data and high availability.

 ## Decision
 We chose to implement Clean Architecture for this project due to the following considerations: